isomerpages/mlaw-acd/index.md

                   external: false
     - infobar:
           title: Journey of a Regulated Dealer
-          description: Begin your tour by doing this!
+          description: Begin your tour by following these steps!
     - infopic:
           title: Fulfil Entity-Based Requirements
           subtitle: " "
           description: Start by developing your risk assessment and internal policies, procedures and controls.
 Refer to the resources provided in your welcome email. <insert pic of RA and IPPC>
-          button: Learn More
+          button: Learn More about Entity-Based Requirements
           url: /entity-based-requirements/
           image: /images//RA%20%26%20IPPC%20icon.png
           alt: Understanding Entity-Based Requirements